Phalusphilip/Phalusphilip/README.md

-- 👋 Hi, I’m @Phalusphilip
+- 👋 Hi, I’m Toby Falusi.
-- 👀 I’m interested in ...
+- 👀 I’m interested in scripting.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript and jQuery.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on javascript projects.
-- 📫 How to reach me ...
+- 📫 How to reach me twitter @FalusiFalusi.

 <!---
 Phalusphilip/Phalusphilip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.